 Go for Neutral Tones

 Keeping the space neutral and clean was a goal of both Lee and Diaz, which is why the studio features crisp white walls, tan accents, and bamboo features.
 Create the same zen atmosphere by using neutral tones and specific materials.
-According to Diaz, not only is bamboo aesthetically pleasing, it's as an herb used in Chinese medicine.
+According to Diaz, not only is bamboo aesthetically pleasing, it's an herb used in Chinese medicine.
 "It became the perfect marriage of design and theory," she says.

 Bamboo and wooden elements create a natural, neutral environment.